Mike Layton

-Michael Layton (born November 16, 1980) is a Canadian politician who served on Toronto City Council from 2010 until 2022.
-Layton most recently represented Ward 11 University—Rosedale.
-He was first elected in the 2010 municipal election in Ward 19 Trinity—Spadina.
-Layton did not run for re-election in 2022.
-In March 2023, Layton became Chief Sustainability Officer at York University.
+Michael Robert Arthur Layton (born November 16) is a Canadian politician who served on Toronto City Council from 2010 to 2022.
+Layton represented Ward 19 Trinity—Spadina from 2010 to 2018 and its successor Ward 11 University—Rosedale from 2018 to 2022.
+He did not run for re-election 2022, becoming the chief sustainability officer at York University in March 2023.

+Layton is a candidate for his former city council seat in the 2026 Toronto municipal election.

 Early life and education

 Mike Layton at his campaign party with his father, Jack Layton.

 Michael Layton was born on November 16, 1980, to Jack Layton and his first wife Sally Halford, and is the step-son of Layton's second wife, current Mayor of Toronto, and former NDP Member of Parliament for Trinity—Spadina and city councillor, Olivia Chow.

 Layton has a Bachelor of Arts degree in political science and environmental management from the University of Toronto, where he was a member of Kappa Sigma fraternity, and a Master of Environmental Studies from York University.
 After graduating, he worked for Environmental Defence, a national environmental charity eventually becoming deputy outreach director.
 He was also the coordinator for the Green Energy Act Alliance.
 He worked as a bartender and manager at a restaurant on King Street West for six years.